There’s FAMILY FUN Out Here

 Use these images to tell your Facebook friends, family, and peers about this get-outdoors opportunity to paddle the Lehigh River this summer by right-clicking “save image as…” or copying and pasting the image.

-Nicole Landis, Senior Environmental Educator
+Nicole Landis, Senior Community Engagement Specialist

 610-965-4397 ext.
 145 | nlandis@wildlandspa.org